Gold Coast Australia So Much More Than Surfers Paradise

 Incredible that all three of the largest sand islands in the world are in Queensland.
 They are all spectacular places to visit!

-It was originally a shore based whaling station perfectly positioned to process humpback whales caught off the coast during the winter months from June through to late October as they migrated to their breeding grounds further north.
+Perfectly positioned to process humpback whales caught off the coast during the winter months from June through to late October as they migrated to their breeding grounds further north.

 It wasn't just any old whaling station.
 During its ten years of operation, it was the largest onshore whaling station in the southern hemisphere.